ror-community/ror-site/content/about/_index.md

 ROR is a small but growing team.
 Visit our [jobs](/jobs) page to see current openings.

+## Contact us

+- General questions: info@ror.org
+- Technical questions: support@ror.org
+- Metadata and curation questions: registry@ror.org
+- Community and outreach questions: community@ror.org

+You can also [book a Zoom meeting](https://calendly.com/ror-chat) with Technical Community Manager Amanda French.

 {{% callout icon="fa-envelope" %}}

-Contact <info@ror.org> with any and all questions about ROR.
+Not sure who to email?
+Write <info@ror.org> with any and all questions about ROR.

 {{% /callout %}}